dilancirkin/react-native-voting-app/README.md

 # Voting App

 ## Description
-Marvel characters are listed on the first page.
-You can enter the detail page of the characters and get more information about them.
+VotingApp is a mobile application that allows users to vote on different topics and see the results.
+Users can view different voting topics, vote and review the results.

 ## Images